woollysocks/NLI-games-faqs/two-faq.md

 We do not have a strict definition of creative.
 Clever and interesting claims are considered creative.

 ### What do you mean by "non-trivial kinds of inference"?
-A claim that requires non-trivial infernece could be soemthing that requires a few steps of deduction to come to the correct label.
+A claim that requires non-trivial infernece could be soemthing that requires a few steps of reasoning to come to the correct label.

 ### When is a claim "Invalid"?
 If the claim does not fit the label or if is completely unrelated to the prompt, it is considered invalid.